accelazh/accelazh.github.io/_posts/2021-11-06-Notes-on-How-to-do-Innovation.md

 Visions & strategic thinking that help innovation

-  * Innovation can be inspired from vision thinking like, what are we doing for the next 1\~3 years, or 5\~10 years, what will our product be like, what are the __technology directions__, and our position in the industry, internally or externally.
+  * Innovation can be inspired from vision thinking, e.g., what are we doing for the next 1\~3 years, and 5\~10 years, what will our product be like, what are the __technology directions__ and our position, internally or externally.

-  * In another perspective, in the next 3\~5 years, how are we doing __daily work__ and organize the team.
+  * In another perspective, in the next 3\~5 years, how we will be doing __daily work__ and organize the team.
 What are the key driving factors behind, the bottleneck, and the growth space.

   * What is the __lifecycle and position__ of our product, our technology domain, and our market.
 Innovation is generally having more opportunities in the emerging new domains, more challenging areas, and generally less easier in the mature and fading markets.

   * Read in a systematically way and __compare__.
-It's comparing rather than linearly reading that reveals intrinsics.
+It's comparing rather than linear reading that reveals intrinsics.
 Innovation comes from the compare

 In the end, here attaches the __storage driving factors__ I summarized in scratch, which can help plot the innovation landscape.